ESR DATING OF MIDDLE PLEISTOCENE ARCHAEO-PALEONTOLOGICAL SITES FROM THE MANZANARES AND JARAMA RIVER VALLEYS (MADRID BASIN, SPAIN)

 study suggests an age of Late Middle Pleistocene (early MIS6) for PRERESA site.
 At the Jarama valley (Valdocarros site and Maresa quarry), the Arganda I unit could be correlated to the MIS 9 and MIS10, the Arganda II unit seems to belong to MIS8 and MIS7 and the Arganda III to the MIS6.

-Davinia Moreno, Mathieu Duval, Susana Rubio-Jara, Joaquín Panera, Jean-Jacques BAHAIN, Qingfeng Shao, Alfredo Pérez González & Christophe FALGUÈRES (2017).
+Davinia Moreno, Mathieu Duval, Susana Rubio-Jara, Joaquín Panera, Jean-Jacques BAHAIN, Qingfeng Shao, Alfredo Pérez González & Christophe FALGUÈRES (2019).
 ESR dating of Middle Pleistocene archaeo-paleontological sites from the Manzanares and Jarama river valleys (Madrid Basin, Spain).
-Quaternary International, (in press).
+Quaternary International, 520.
+23-38.